Study Space in the Law Library

 Other Resources: Photocopier, Scanners, and a Microform Reader

-Two KIC Bookeye Scanners are located in Room 502; one copy machine and one additional scanner are available in Room 601.
+Two KIC Bookeye Scanners and one copy machine are located in Room 502; one additional scanner is available in Room 601.

 The Law Library also has a microform reader.
 For help with using the microform reader, see the reference librarian on duty at the reference desk.